eddiepykosh/electronic-session-manager/README.md

 ** Still in very active development and was primarily written by Cursor.
-Not everything the AI made has been reviewed yet so this is not ready for prime-time yet.
+Not everything the AI made has been reviewed yet so this is considered unstable and some features might not work.
 Use AI responsibly kids. **